What is Mechanical Engineering?

 The Mechanical Engineering Department at Columbia University hosts an impressive range of student-led clubs and activities.
 First, there is an ASME student chapter, through which mechanical engineering undergraduates organize professional and social activities, such as plant tours, conference visits, and happy hours with faculty.
 All ME students are strongly urged to become a member of the student chapter and actively participate.
 Elections are held annually to fulfill the club's positions.
 Visit their Web site for up-to-date information on activities and how to get involved: http://www.seas.columbia.edu/asme/.

-Students in the SAE club also conceive, build, and race their own vehicle: a single seat, Formula-type racecar.
+Students in the SAE club, also known as Knickerbocker Motorsports Club, also conceive, build, and race their own vehicle: a single seat, Formula-type racecar.
 For more information go to http://www.columbia.edu/cu/sae/.

 Students in all majors are highly encouraged to participate, since these projects require skills from various disciplines.
 These clubs provide a unique and exciting engineering experience, requiring multidisciplinary teamwork to drive the project from start to finish.
 All interested students should contact the student team leaders and attend a club meeting.
 More information can be found on the club Web pages (listed above), or through the faculty advisors: Mr. Stark for the Solar Splash boat club and Professor Hong for the SAE race car club.